luisbosque/luisbosque.github.com/_posts/2018-03-13-keeping-the-important-tasks-under-control.markdown

 <img src="{{ "/images/notebook-written.jpg" }}" alt="notebook_written" title="notebook_written" width="700" height="500" class="aligncenter" style="border:none;" />

-I also take sometimes notes during meetings or talks.
+Sometimes I also take notes during meetings or talks.
 I allow myself, though, to be flexible about how I write down things that are not tasks.

 The notebook is, for me, a way to reduce cognitive load.
 We can call it a brain dump.
 I don't need to remember everything all the time.
 I know that if it's really important I will read it on the notebook and since I adopt the routine to read it every time that I finish something, I know that the task will be eventually completed.